Figures reveal effect of XL Bully ban on number of dog attacks

 “This current approach is not working, as is evident by these figures, and needs a complete overhaul, not only to better protect public safety but also to ensure good dog welfare,” she said.

-However, there are some who say the ban on XL Bully dogs is working.
+However, there are some who say the ban on bullies is working.

 The Centre for Evidence-Based Regulation of Dangerous Dogs (CEBRDD) claims the breed was proportionately behind more attacks than any other breed in 2023.